-Lucie came to Uruguay from Costa Rica seven years ago.
-In Costa Rica she worked as a horse tour guide.
+Lucie came to Uruguay from Costa Rica where she'd worked as a horse tour guide.
 “There were some friends who invited me to buy land with them in Uruguay,” says Lucie.

 Lucie met her husband, Santiago, on a bus in Uruguay.
 “He sat beside me and claims to have fallen in love at first sight...
 It took me a little longer, but not sooo much longer,” says Lucie.